Antman261/commander-db/database/journal/DatabaseJournaling.md

 # Database Journaling

 In the context of databases, a journal (AKA write-ahead-log (WAL)) is a log of all operations the database will or has performed.
-The primary advantage of database journaling is that it allows a database application to write a journal of changes that it would make without actually performing those updates on disk.
+The primary advantage of database journaling is that it allows a database application to write a journal (log) of changes it would make without actually performing those updates on disk.
 In a relational database, this is a significant optimization; it is much faster to write an append-only log to disk than it is to update many files on disk.

 ## Is journaling useful for EggyDB as an event-based database?

 event sourcing takes inspiration from the journaling approach implemented by databases, so it's worth considering if a database journal would be redundant in an event sourcing database.

-What operations will EggyDB perform, and what extra information could each journal entry contained that wouldn't otherwise be stored?
+What operations will EggyDB perform, and what extra information could each journal entry contain that wouldn't otherwise be stored?

 * commands will be received (saved to disk)
   * command id
 * commands will be started (commands may not begin immediately after being received due to pre-existing commands in the queue)
 * commands will be completed
+  * completed commands will/could contain events -- events could exist in journal before being saved to disk
 * commands will be marked as failed
 * commands will be re-attempted
 * workflows will be started